KaiB2011/Simple-Python-Starters/Compatibility.md

 This text file shows the compatibility for all software.

+To see the text file in the correct format, please open the RAW file.

-All of the code that I have realeased should work on any OS although only MacOS has been tested (Windows and Linux testing to come).
+All of the code that I have released should work on any OS, although only MacOS has been tested (Windows and Linux testing to come).

 Simple Calculator:
 Windows ~